Bad Wildungen: History

+According to the documentary "The End of the War in Colour", Bad Wildungen was one of the rare smattering of German towns that survived WWII relatively unscathed.

 Witch trials

 In the time when alleged witches were persecuted, 78 people in Bad Wildungen fell victim to witch trials.
 At the time, Wildungen had 1200 inhabitants.
 The persecution came in waves of trials: 1532, 1629 to 1631 and 1650 to 1664.